State Bank of India (SBI) – India’s Largest bank in terms of assets and size – announced its quarterly results last week.

 What would have happened if one had entered the stock after 6th July 2017 considering the positive management outlook and optimistic approach by the SBI Chairman?

-James Montier, who was the co-head of Global Strategy at Societe Generale, has written a couple of books on behavioural finance.
+James Montier, who was the co-head of Global Strategy at Societe Generale, has written a couple of books on behavioral finance.

 First, more information isn’t better information.
 So why join the futile search for an information edge that probably doesn’t exist?